-'NO CASINO' RESOLUTION MADE UNDER \$166
+'NO CASINO' RESOLUTION MADE UNDER S166

 On 11 December 2006 Nottingham City Council adopted a resolution pursuant to section 166 of the Gambling Act 2005 that, no new premises licences for casinos will be issued for the administrative area of the City of Nottingham.
-This resolution was reviewed and renewed alongside the Authority's Gambling Policy in 2009 and again in 2012.
-On \\December 2015 the City Council once again resolved that with effect from 31 January 2016 no new premises licences will be issued for casinos in the administrative area of the City of Nottingham.
+This resolution was reviewed and renewed alongside the Authority's Gambling Policy in 2009, 2012 and 2015.
+On \\\ November 2018 the City Council once again resolved that with effect from 31 January 2019 no new premises licences will be issued for casinos in the administrative area of the City of Nottingham.